 Owning your own home is something to take great pride in.
 However for many Americans, owing more on their mortgage than the current home value unfortunately became a way of life.
 This is known as an upside-down mortgage.

 Many of these Americans want to be right-side-up again.
 Houston Home investors are providing one more option for this new demographic of homeowners.

 Some families are barely able to make the payment and are frustrated that they aren’t building equity in their homes.
-Others who are facing unemployment and/or can no longer make payments in these tough economic times are having a really hard time feeling the stress of their mortgages.
+Others who face unemployment or can no longer make payments feel these the stress of their mortgages.